What does John 9:25 mean?

 Chapter Context:

 Jesus has begun to actively confront the false teachings of local religious leaders.
-His most recent debate included a heated exchange with the Pharisees, where Jesus claimed to have existed before Abraham.
-This resulted in an attempted stoning for blasphemy.
+His most recent debate included a heated exchange with the Pharisees.
+There, Jesus claimed to have existed before Abraham.
+This resulted in an attempted stoning for blasphemy (John 8).
 Here, Jesus continues to antagonize religious hypocrites by healing a man who was born blind.
 The ensuing ruckus further exposes Jerusalem's religious leaders as shallow, prejudiced, and false.
-This event launches Jesus into another lengthy discussion of His ministry, recorded in chapter 10, including several crucial teachings on His role as Shepherd.
+This event launches Jesus into another lengthy discussion of His ministry.
+That, recorded in chapter 10, includes several crucial teachings on His role as Shepherd.

 Book Summary: